sPROFFEs/DorkQuery/README.md

 If you encounter issues with the GitHub Pages deployment, check the following:

-1. Make sure the GitHub Actions workflow is using the correct versions of all actions
+1. **Missing lock file**: The workflow now automatically generates a package-lock.json file if it doesn't exist
-2. Verify that the `NEXT_PUBLIC_BASE_PATH` environment variable is set correctly
+2. **Node.js version**: Make sure you're using Node.js 18 or later
-3. Check the GitHub Actions logs for any errors
+3. **Environment variables**: Verify that the `NEXT_PUBLIC_BASE_PATH` environment variable is set correctly
-4. Ensure that the `next.config.mjs` file is configured correctly for static export
+4. **Build errors**: Check the GitHub Actions logs for any build errors

 ### Manual Deployment